 by Ms. Kristina Alger

 I feel very at home in a Catholic school setting, as I have spent most of my life attending and teaching at Catholic schools.
-I spend preschool through 12th grade at Catholic schools.
-I earned my Bachelor of Science from Oregon State University and my Master in Education with an emphasis in Educational Leadership from Chaminade University in Honolulu, Hawaii.
-I began my teaching career in Hawaii, teaching preschool, then Kindergarten.
+I spent preschool through 12th grade at Catholic schools.
+I earned my Bachelor of Science degree from Oregon State University and my Master’s in Education with an emphasis in Educational Leadership from Chaminade University in Honolulu, Hawai’i in 2013.
+I began my teaching career in Oahu Hawai’i, teaching preschool, then kindergarten.
 In the summer of 2014, I fulfilled a lifelong dream and moved to Seoul, South Korea and taught English to elementary school students.

-The great Nelson Mandela noted, “Education is the most powerful weapon which you can use to change the world.”
-Sharing that sentiment, I am honored to be an educator and passionate about teaching.
+The great Nelson Mandela stated, “Education is the most powerful weapon which you can use to change the world.”
+Sharing that sentiment, I am honored and proud to be an educator and passionate about teaching.
 I truly believe education and learning more about each other and how we are more similar than different can and will change the world.
 My role is influenced by a love of traveling, exploring new places, and experiencing new sights!
-I am a lifelong student and have a love of learning and gaining knowledge!
-Since moving to Southern California at the end of 2017, I have been thoroughly enjoying becoming acquainted with Oceanside and the surrounding areas in this beautiful part of the world.
+I am a lifelong student and have a love of learning and acquiring knowledge!
+Since moving to Oceanside in 2017, I have been thoroughly enjoying becoming acquainted with this beautiful part of the world.

 Ms. Kristina Alger

 Fourth grade is an exciting time as students are gaining more and more independence and their curiosity is at an all time high as is their ability to articulate their questions and wonderings.
 I am continuously fascinated at the types of questions and responses they give!
 My job is to make learning as fun as possible while teaching them everything they need to know.
 Here is a little bit more about each subject we have in 4th grade:

-Spelling: We utilize the Words Their Way program.
-We have 4 spelling groups and we have a 15-word test every Friday!
-We have a Spelling Menu that the students choose from to do their homework.
-They can choose things such as “Picture It” where they draw a picture of each word or write the words in ABC order just to name a couple!
+Spelling: We follow the Words Their Way program.
+We divide up into spelling groups and we have a 15-word test every two weeks.
+We have a spelling menu that the students use to choose activities from.
+They can draw a picture of the word or write the words in ABC order just to name a couple!
 We also learn Latin and Greek roots and prefixes and suffixes and use that knowledge to help us spell!

 The 4th graders completed their mission projects in distance learning, and they really let their creativity shine!
 Here are some of their projects for you to view!
 They had a list of choices of what they could do.
 Here are the ones my featured students chose.
 One pretended she was Father Serra and wrote a diary of her journey through California.
 Another decided to make an adobe brick, which is the main building material used for the missions, and even made a handmade wooden frame for them!
 Another decided to go with making an original power point presentation of his mission, highlighting the parts of the mission, its history and present day use.
 Hope you enjoy learning about California's rich history!